 (1) BPA’s Resource Support Services; or

-(2) power from BPA at a Tier 2 rate;
+(2) power from BPA at a Tier 2 Rate;

 then «Customer Name», with six months’ notice to BPA, may elect to cease purchasing TSS from Power Services and the Parties shall modify this exhibit to eliminate the terms and conditions of such service.

+9.3 All other changes to this Exhibit F will be made by mutual agreement of the Parties.

 End Option 2